 - Physical harm

 - Severe discrimination and economic persecution

 - Severe robbery or extortion

 Facts are essential in asylum cases.
 We have helped numerous clients successfully receive asylum status and followed up by helping them apply for permanent residency.
-We can answer your questions regarding asylum and recommend an effective course of action during a free consultation.
+We can answer your questions regarding asylum and recommend an effective course of action during a consultation.
 For your convenience, we have offices in Cleveland and Columbus, Ohio.
 Call or use our online contact form to schedule an appointment.